Evening midterm-exam policy

 Final-exam locations on the web

-Fall and Spring locations for final exams given in General Assignment Classrooms will be available in Student Center and Faculty Center four weeks before the start of final exams.
+Fall and Spring locations for final exams given in General Assignment Classrooms will be assigned approximately four weeks before the start of final exams.
+Once assigned, these room assignments can be viewed by students in the My Courses widget in MyUW and by faculty and instructors in Faculty Center.
+Staff with appropriate access can also run reports using Data Center in SIS.
 If your course is not listed, contact the instructor or department giving the exam to determine the location.